 "When a police officer makes his presence known, the atmosphere amongst the students completely shifts."
-Racialized Student suspension rates and discipline is more attributable to leadership style than indicative of unsafe student behaviour.
+Racialized Student

 When asked about whether police presence in schools makes schools a safer place, 38% of respondents disagreed.
 Breaking this down further, when we looked at this by identity, 43% Indigenous, 62% Black, 33% Middle Eastern, 36% Muslim, 48% people with disabilities, and 68% 2SLGBTQ+ disagreed with the statement.